-Research shows that individuals who consume a lactose-free diet are at a greater risk of inadequate calcium and vitamin D intake compared to individuals who can tolerate lactose.\ Calcium and vitamin D are important for building and maintaining strong bones and teeth.
-If you have lactose intolerance, you can still get enough calcium and vitamin D in the diet through lactose-free milk as well as fortified milk alternatives such as soy and almond beverages.
-Calcium and vitamin D are not added to all milk alternatives, so be sure to read the label to check that the products you are choosing have been "fortified with calcium and vitamin D."
+Research shows that individuals who cannot tolerate lactose may be at a greater risk of inadequate calcium and vitamin D intake if they do not find appropriate alternatives, compared to individuals who can tolerate lactose.
+Calcium and vitamin D are important for building and maintaining strong bones and teeth.
+If you have lactose intolerance or choose not to incorporate dairy into your plant-based diet, you can still get enough calcium and vitamin D in the diet through foods such as lactose-free milk, other dairy products, or fortified plant-based dairy alternatives such as soy, oat and almond beverages, yogurts and cheeses.
+Calcium and vitamin D are not added to all plant-based beverages and products, so be sure to read the label to check that the products you are choosing have been "fortified with calcium and vitamin D."

-\Koek et al. The T-13910C polymorphism in the lactase phlorizin hydrolase gene is associated with differences in serum calcium levels and calcium intake.
+Koek et al. The T-13910C polymorphism in the lactase phlorizin hydrolase gene is associated with differences in serum calcium levels and calcium intake.
 Journal of Bone and Mineral Research.
 2010;25(9):1980-7.